TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/PS4.md

 | Joystick click | L3 button

 - Reminder that the joystick is top-left oriented: 0 on the X axis is left, 0 on the Y axis is up.

-Note that the joystick click overlaps with the solo fret flag input.
+- Note that the joystick click overlaps with the solo fret flag input.
 For this reason, it's recommended to rely only on the values in byte offsets 46-47 for reading fret inputs.

+P1 button: R3 by default

+- This button is programmable and can be remapped to any other input available on the guitar.
+This is simply its default, which does not correspond to any other input on the guitar.

 ### As A Struct